California Proposition 65 Warning

 3. ⚠️ WARNING: This product can expose you to chemicals including Di(2-ethylhexyl)phthalate(DEHP), which is known to the State of California to cause cancer and birth defects or other reproductive harm.
 For more information, go to www.P65Warnings.ca.gov.

 3. WHAT PRODUCTS HAVE WARNINGS?

-Because these products contain listed chemicals, Proposition 65 requires that they carry these warnings.
 Proposition 65 is meant to notify individuals in California of exposures to Prop 65-listed chemicals so that consumers can make informed decisions about their overall chemical exposure from all the products they use.
 Prop 65 does not identify dangerous or harmful products.
+Because these products contain listed chemicals, Proposition 65 requires these warnings.